 We need to create means of tapping into the wealth of the world that produces direct beneficial effects on the rest of the economy without driving the wealth away with punitive taxes for political fantasy-spending.

 My solution to this is to create the kind of products that wealthy clients would appreciate, luxury supercars being the first option.
-But there is a flaw in our economy that prevents trickle-down – we cannot built the taps, the products that people desire.
+But there is a flaw in our economy that prevents trickle-down – we cannot built the taps: the products that people desire.

 To trigger trickle-down we must create the practical mechanisms of cashflow in our economy.
 My own plans, for the design and delivery of a new high performance supercar (The Rumbler Sport Tank) is intended to achieve this, create new jobs, stimulate new manufacturing and tap (pardon the pun) into the thriving British car industry.
 And it isn’t working.

 There is no money for manufacturing in Britain, where the political class have declared we now live in a post-industrial world.
-There is no mainstream venture capital nor bank funding, and government cash is only available in minuscule quantities if you’re lucky enough to find it.
+There is no mainstream venture capital, nor bank funding, and government cash is only available in minuscule quantities if you’re lucky enough to find it.

-So, this is the fundamental failure of the trickle-down theory – if you cannot tap into the wealth it will not flow.
+This is the fundamental failure of the trickle-down theory – if you cannot tap into the wealth it will not flow.

-Footnote: For clarity “Trickle-Down” is not a formal or proved form of economics.
+Footnote: For clarity “Trickle-Down” is not a formal or proven form of economics.
 It is merely a mechanism/ideology promoted by right-wing capitalist factions to promote the idea of reducing tax on the rich as a means of releasing capital into the economy.
 As I point out, this mechanism doesn’t work unless there is a stimulus to trigger the flow of money down from the heady heights of wealth.
 Unfortunately government economic planning does not permit such large-scale investment in the mechanisms of stimulus, hence my own initiative with the likes of the Rumbler 505 Sport Tank.